-3.3 PARKING MANAGEMENT
+PARKING MANAGEMENT

 Adequate parking is essential to the success of both commercial and residential land uses.
 Improperly handled, it can have a negative impact on the pedestrian-friendly environment that the precise plan promotes.
-A "park once" policy will be a guiding principle, with shared parking strategies to maximize joint use of structures and ensure high parking efficiency throughout weekdays, evenings and weekends.
-In addition to multiple parking structures throughout the project, on-street parking will be provided for the length of Main Street to create an effective buffer separating pedestrians on the sidewalk from motor vehicle traffic on the adjacent roadway.
+A "park once" policy and shared parking strategies will be guiding principles to ensure high parking efficiency throughout weekdays, evenings and weekends.
+In addition to multiple parking structures throughout the project, limited on-street parking will create an effective buffer separating pedestrians on the sidewalk from motor vehicle traffic on the adjacent roadway.
 Surface parking shall orient in a way that reduces its visual and environmental impact.

-- 3.3-1 Incorporate the use of shared parking throughout One Paseo to reduce the overall area of pavement and increase parking efficiencies. - 3.3-2 A shared parking study shall be approved for One Paseo concurrent with the Site Development Permit.
-This study shall consider all proposed development on the entire site and establish parking requirements for One Paseo.
-As described in Chapter Seven, projects after the first phase will be evaluated for compliance with the approved parking study. - 3.3-3 Break up surface parking with planting areas featuring canopy trees to reduce glare and provide shade. - 3.3-4 Surface parking should be located to the rear or sides of buildings. - 3.3-5 Provide accessible spaces in compliance with the requirements of Federal Law.
-Accessible spaces required by this law shall count toward fulfilling on-site parking requirements. - 3.3-6 Phase parking lots as needed to meet demand, rather than to meet the maximum possible need from the outset. - 3.3-7 Allow interim surface parking in order to make temporary use of lands that are not under development.
+- 3.3-1 Incorporate the use of shared parking to reduce the overall area of pavement and increase parking efficiencies. - 3.3-2 A shared parking study shall be approved for One Paseo concurrent with the Site Development Permit.
+This study shall consider all proposed development on the entire site and establish parking requirements for One Paseo. - 3.3-3 Break up surface parking with planting areas featuring canopy trees to reduce glare and provide shade. - 3.3-4 Provide accessible spaces in compliance with the requirements of Federal Law.
+Accessible spaces required by this law shall count toward fulfilling on-site parking requirements. - 3.3-5 Allow interim surface parking in order to make temporary use of lands that are not under development.
 This interim parking can also be used for and during construction.